Pickerington Area Soccer Association

 Q: I, or my child, are interested in being a referee.
 How do we get to do this with PASA?
 Do the refs get paid?

 A: If you go to the referee tab on our website you will find a link to the Ohio South State Referee Committee.
 There you can begin the certification process on line, there are some classroom items that you will need to attend as well and these are also scheduled through the OSSRC.
-Afterward, please contact Kenny, the rec league director and submit your certification.
+Afterward, please contact Aaron, the rec league director and submit your certification.
 Referees must be at least 14 years of age and MUST be certified to ref PASA soccer games.
 PASA does pay the referees and there is a scale for the pay based upon position and level of play

 Q: I have volunteered to be coach, assistance coach, team manager, what other items do I need to complete?